A Brexit crisis deepens, thousands due to march through London for a new referendum

 May has repeatedly ruled out holding another Brexit referendum, saying it would deepen divisions and undermine support for democracy.
 Brexit supporters say a second referendum would trigger a major constitutional crisis.

-Some opinion polls have shown a slight shift in favor of remaining in the European Union, but there has yet to be a decisive change in attitudes.
+Some opinion polls have shown a slight shift in favour of remaining in the European Union, but there has yet to be a decisive change in attitudes.